reduxjs/redux-toolkit/docs/tutorials/intermediate-tutorial.md

 In this tutorial, you'll see how to use those APIs in a small React app.
 Specifically, we're going to convert the [original Redux "todos" example app](https://redux.js.org/introduction/examples#todos) to use RSK instead.

-This will show several several concepts:
+This will show several concepts:

 - How to convert "plain Redux" code to use RSK
 - How to use RSK in a typical React+Redux app